 If you thought the word balayage was French for some fancy dance move, you're not alone.
 Laurie, the educator at Thomas Taft Salon answers some common questions about it.
 The highlights (no pun intended):

 - It doesn't mean painting.
 Balayage literally translates to "sweeping."
 When done correctly, the colorist takes a small section of hair and sweeps the color onto the top.
 Then, he or she may use a paddle to apply more color toward the bottom.
 This method of lightening the ends gives the colorist more control—and creates the effortless sun-kissed highlights everyone wants this time of year.

 - It's not just for blondes.
-Laurie uses Balayage on her brunette and redhead clients for multidimensional color.
-"Hair color that is all one shade can look like a wig," she says.
+Balayage can be used on brunette and redhead clients for multidimensional color.

 - It works on gray hair.
 Balayage is a smart solution for gray hair because it allows the colorist to specifically target gray strands without touching the scalp.
 And, because you don't need to do a single process to cancel out a few grays, it's easier and more natural on your hair overall.